 In January 1970, in fact, the U.S. Central Intelligence Agency had completed a report, classified "SECRET," in which it suggested that the Soviets might construct a series of stations, each larger and more capable than the last, culminating, perhaps, in a $5-billion, 150-ton station between 1976 and 1980.
 The OART engineers did not, however, mention Soviet space plans in their report.

 Based on Skylab experience, the OART engineers calculated that ISS-A would at launch weigh at least 57.25 tons.
-To this would be added during development and assembly some or all of a 30-ton "growth allowance."
-This meant that ISS-A could weigh as much as 87.25 tons at launch.
+They then assumed a 30-ton "growth allowance" which could be wholly or partly used during development and assembly.
+This meant that ISS-A might weigh as much as 87.25 tons at launch.

 NASA would launch the first three-man ISS-A crew — indeed, the first crew of the ISS Program — in a modified CSM within a day or two of the station's launch.
 No more than 16 hours after they reached LEO, the astronauts would pilot their spacecraft to a docking at one of ISS-A's two MDA docking ports.